1-800-460-5597 (US & Canada)

 This course addresses the strategic management of entire organizations, which implies total responsibility for integrating and coordinating all activities and the accomplishment of long-term goals that determine organizational survival.
 You will use analytical models to dissect actual case scenarios, identify the underlying strategic nature of business problems, and develop strategic recommendations for their resolution.
 You will debate the topical and controversial issues of corporate management and have the opportunity to interact with industry leaders.
 The course culminates in a project that integrates material from prior courses into a cohesive strategic analysis of an international company using the Balanced Scorecard (BSC) - a strategic performance management tool which may be used by managers to keep track of the execution of activities by the staff within their control and to monitor the consequences arising from these actions.
 A comprehensive outcome assessment examination will be administered during this course.

-The MBA concentration in project management requires that students embark on an independent research project by the start of the fourth course and complete it, in three steps, by the end of the sixth (last) course.
+The MBA concentration in project management requires that students embark on an independent research project by the start of the fourth course and complete it, in three phases, by the end of the sixth (last) course.
 Students are encouraged to identify a corporate partner to focus on in a case study and with whom to practice the skills gained in the project management concentration courses.
 If students are unable to use their own employer, they may select another enterprise.
 Students will receive instructions for completing each phase of the independent research project in the first week of the three concentration courses.

 This course focuses on the fundamentals of project management and practices.
 The course explores the project management framework, the project lifecycle, project process, and key project management knowledge areas.
 You will study project integration, scope, time, cost, quality, and resource and schedule management as well as project management procurement and overall project communications requirements.
 Prerequisites: GB532